MelodicMetrics/Target-ECommerce-Revenue-Analysis/README.md

   - **Folder**: `data-preparation/standardization`
   - **Objective**: Standize column names and data formats for consistent querying
   - **Steps**:
-    - Renamed columns to follow consistent naming conventions (e.g., changed `product category` to `product_category`) for easier querying and readability
+    - Renamed columns to follow consistent naming conventions (e.g., changed `product category` to `product_category`) for easier querying and readability.
+    - Removed filters for validated city-state combinations in the `Sellers` table to include all sellers with orders from customers in the target states, regardless of the seller’s own location.
     - Documented mappings and name changes for reference in [`standardization`](./data-preparation/standardization).

  - **Steps**: Imported seven CSV files into Google BigQuery and connected via DirectQuery and Import to Power BI.